xtendo-org/chips/README.md

 - (supposed to be) Fast.
 Compiled to the native machine code.
 Parallel installation/upgrade of plugins.
 - Minimally invasive to your `config.fish`: Adding one line is sufficient.
 - Minimum overhead to the fish shell itself.
-The amount of fish script to be loaded for chips to work is extremely little).
+The amount of fish script to be loaded for chips to work is extremely little.
 - Minimum installation cost: No dependency except `git` and `curl`. chips is a single statically-compiled binary executable file.
 - Uninstallation is easy: Remove chips, `~/.config/chips`, and the line in `config.fish`, and you're clean as if you never installed chips at all.